upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 For 2 players, alternate who goes first in each round.

-For 3 or more players, rotate clockwise around the group who goes first in each round.
-Within each round, rotate clockwise around the group for the remainder of that round.
-Once every player has started a round, continue to rotate clockwise around the group for who goes first, but rotate anti-clockwise around the group for the remainder of that round.
-Etc. It helps to have, say, the Snake of Selection, to mark which player began the current round, and point in which direction the choice is rotating.
+For 3 or more players, pick a player at random to start, then go round clockwise from them for each round.
+Every so often, at random or when someone complains, pick a new person and direction to start each round.

 Or make up your own fair solution for mixing up the order in which everyone gets to make their choices.